Joe Jusko: New York City police officer

+Influences

+Jusko noted in 2021 that Gold Key Comics cover artist George Wilson's "imagination and design sense both awe and inspire me to this day.
+Whether depicting a narrative scene or an ethereal montage of story elements, his covers always caught your attention, both through composition and one of the most imaginative and varied color senses I’ve ever seen."

 Awards

 Jusko won the Comics Buyer's Guide Fan Award for Favorite Painter in 1992 and 1993, and the Wizard Fan Award for Favorite Painter in 1993 and 1994.
 His fully painted graphic novel Tomb Raider: The Greatest Treasure of All won a Certificate of Merit from the Society of Illustrators (which accepted Jusko as a member in 2007).

 Comics for Ukraine: Sunflower Seeds to which Joe Jusko contributed a major painted work, won the 2024 Eisner Award for Best Anthology.